lhrodovalho/AFEBioPICO/README.md

 Summary
 =======

+This design contains an analog signal processing block that:
+-  filters DC inputs;
-This design contains an analog signal process block that filters DC inputs, amplifies the AC components with an user selected voltage gain, and filters frequencies outside the bio-signals bandwidth, while consuming only 100 uW for a 1.8 V supply voltage.
+-  amplifies the AC components with an user selected voltage gain; and
+-  filters frequencies outside the bio-signals bandwidth. </br>

+All this process is done while consuming only 100 uW for a 1.8 V supply voltage.

 Details
 =======